Dengue seroprevalence and intervention studies

 Sustainable, healthy cities: a cluster randomized controlled trial for Aedes control in Brazil (2018-2020)

-In 2020, as the baseline data collection was underway, the study was forced to be stopped due to the emergence of the COVID-19 pandemic.
-Due to this disruption and challenges faced with instability in the field, we made the decision to end the study in Fortaleza and identify a new site for the cRCT.
+A cRCT was started in Fortaleza, Brazil, to measure the effectiveness of community mobilization in reducing dengue incidence in children.
+In 2020, the baseline data collection was forced to stop due to the emergence of the COVID-19 pandemic.
+Due to this disruption and challenges faced with instability in the field, we made the decision to end the study in Fortaleza and reconstitute the trial in Dhaka.
+However, several publications from the study in Fortaleza are available.

 Funding by the Canadian Institutes of Health Research (CIHR).